-Policy Statement Austin Peay State University is committed to facilitating a workplace culture that promotes responsible and ethical behavior.
-Purpose Austin Peay's Employee Code of Conduct policy is intended to assist employees and their departments in creating a responsible and ethical workplace.
-It outlines the basic expectations for employees, directs them to policy requirements and training resources and provides instructions for reporting concerns and violations.
-Procedures Introduction The Code of Conduct was developed to supplement and clarify existing university policies, procedures, and rules.
+The Code of Conduct was developed to supplement and clarify existing university policies, procedures, and rules.
 It does not replace, limit, or otherwise alter any existing policies.
-Employe are expected to familiarize themselves with the Code and to abide by it.
+Employees are expected to familiarize themselves with the Code and to abide by it.
 Employees who violate the Code will be subject to appropriate disciplinary action.
-Employees should direct specifi ethical or compliance questions to their supervisor or the university's Office of Internal Audit or the University Attorney.
+Employees should direct specific ethical or compliance questions to their supervisor or the university's Office of Internal Audit or the University Attorney.
 The university's Code of Conduct is comprised of 1) general principles and statements of ethical and responsible conduct and 2) specific examples of prohibited conduct.

+General Principles and Statements of Ethical and Responsible Conduct fairly, honestly, in good faith, and in accordance with the highest ethical and professional standards and to comply with applicable laws, regulations, contractual obligations, and university policies.

-General Principles and Statements of Ethical and Responsible Conduct 1 Ethical and Responsible Conduct : In carrying out its educational, research, and public service missions, the university relies on the ethical and responsible conduct of all employees.
+1 Ethical and Responsible Conduct: In carrying out its educational, research, and public service missions, the university relies on the ethical and responsible conduct of all employees.
 Even the appearance of unethical or irresponsible conduct can be damaging to the public's trust in the university.
-Employees are expected to conduct themselves fairly, honestly, in good faith, and in accordance with the highest ethical and professional standards and to comply with applicable laws, regulations, contractual obligations, and university policies.
+Employees are expected to conduct themselves